Joseph Dorsey (baseball)

-Joseph Wilbur Dorsey (1864 - January 31, 1913) is a former major league pitcher and outfielder for the Baltimore Monumentals.
+Joseph Wilbur Dorsey (1864 – January 31, 1913) is an American former Major League Baseball pitcher and outfielder for the Baltimore Monumentals.

 He played his one and only major league game on July 9, 1884.
 He started that game as a pitcher.
 However, after giving up 8 runs (only 4 earned though) in 4 innings he was switched to the outfield.
 He finished the game with the loss and 0-for-3 at the plate.